mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 Whenever the total cost of a query is above these limits, JIT compilation takes place.

 Note that setting the JIT cost parameters to ‘0’ will force all queries to be JIT-compiled and, as a result, slow down queries.
+Setting the JIT cost to a negative value will disable JIT.

 You should tune these configuration parameters when you enable or disable GPORCA, as the meaning of cost is different for GPORCA and Postgres Planner.